How your choices could affect your future

 If you are thinking about doing an advanced level course at 16, like A-Levels or BTECs, it's sensible to find out what GCSE grades you will need to get on to the course in sixth form or college.
 Often students need a grade 6 to be able to do that subject as an A Level.

-If you choose to do double science at GCSE you can still progress to any of the science subjects at A levels as long as you have the required grades!
+If you choose to do double science at GCSE you can still progress to any of the science subjects at A level as long as you have the required grades!

 GCSEs for going on to university

-If you are thinking about higher education, be aware that some universities are so competitive, will look at your GCSE results as well as later qualifications like A-Levels or BTECs.
+If you are thinking about higher education, be aware that some universities are so competitive they will look at your GCSE results as well as later qualifications like A-Levels or BTECs.

 university courses - like sciences, medicine and nursing - will be